shalperin/app-philly-bike-share-map/README.md

 [![Google Play](readme-assets/google_play.png?raw=true)](https://play.google.com/store/apps/details?id=com.samhalperin.phillybikesharemap)

-# Help us Alpha/Beta test new features in the app!
+# Help us test new features in the app, sign up to be an alpha/beta tester.
 **This is a big part of helping us release new features to the app while keeping it robust and stable.
+You also get early access to new features.
 You are doing us a big favor by participating, and it's one way you can help support the app!**

 + [Google group for testers.](https://groups.google.com/forum/#!forum/philly-bike-share-map-alphabeta-testers)